 Any degree-seeking, currently registered Macalester student may use our services, not just those on the “Macalester insurance.”
 We do not see faculty, staff, or alumni.

 Absolutely.
-Transgender and gender non-conforming people routinely face discrimination and misunderstanding from health care providers, which prevents many trans people from getting the health care they need.
-In our clinic, we are committed to providing comfortable, competent, and accessible care to our trans and gender non-conforming patients.
-Most of our providers can provide appropriate physical health care, including initiation of feminizing or masculinizing hormones (using an informed consent model), or recommendations for folks interested in pursuing surgery or other specialized treatment.
+Transgender, genderqueer, gender fluid, or people outside of the gender binary identity routinely face discrimination and misunderstanding from health care providers, which prevents many of them from getting the care they need.
+We are committed to providing comfortable, affirming, and accessible care to our trans and genderqueer community.
+We strive to create an environment that is gender affirming and inclusive so that our students feel safe in order to get the care they need.
+Most of our providers can provide appropriate physical health care, including initiation of feminizing or masculinizing hormones (using an informed consent model) or recommendations for folks interested in pursuing surgery or other specialized treatment.

 I or my partner needs emergency contraception (EC).
 What do we do?